cooperdozier/color-scheme-explorer/README.md

-# colors-package-tweaks
+# color-scheme-explorer
- latest color scheme app
+ Color scheme tool with text and layout fuzzing.
+Uses Colr.org and Randomtext.me APIs.
+Built with React.